Upper School Faculty & Staff

 This is a sacred day before our Lord.
 Don’t be dejected and sad, for the joy of the Lord is your strength!

 Having taught 9-12th grades Oklahoma History, Government, US History, and World History, Mr. Thompson has come to appreciate the influence of big ideas and worldview in shaping the events and culture of different eras and groups.
 While many students will not pursue a vocation related to history, history offers a great opportunity to study worldview and even to reveal the ways our own culture shapes us – often without our knowledge.
-In what some have termed a post-Christian culture, it is important for students to become adept in applying a Biblical worldview in this context to be agents of change in the areas God will lead them.
-In addition to academics, Mr. Thompson enjoys the simply joys of interacting with students throughout the daily grind of the school year.
+In what some have termed a post-Christian culture, it is important for students to become adept in applying a biblical worldview in this context to be agents of change in the areas God will lead them.
+In addition to academics, Mr. Thompson enjoys the simple joys of interacting with students throughout the daily grind of the school year.

 While in Christian schools, Mr. Thompson coached Cross Country and Track.
 As with many things, athletics can be a means of glorifying God through using one’s gifts or twisted to be used to bring glory to oneself.
 With this in mind, sports can be a great avenue to develop work ethic, perseverance, self-sacrifice, and, perhaps just as important, fellowship and the enjoyment of competition.